jason0x43/jc-weather/README.md

 Once you've set the service and API key, you'll also need to set a default location.
 This is done with the `wset location` command.

+The `weather` command, with no argument, will show information for your default location.
+It can also be given a location, such as a ZIP code or city name.
+It (and the `wset location` command) uses the Weather Underground autocomplete API to find possible locations based on what you enter.

-The data for each city you query is cached for 5 minutes to keep requests down to a reasonable level while you're playing around with the workflow.
+Data for each city you query is cached for 5 minutes to keep requests down to a reasonable level while you're playing around with the workflow.
 The free tier of Weather Underground API access is throttled to 10 requests per minute, and it's surprisingly easy to hit that limit (you know, when you're spastically querying city after city because using an Alfred workflow is just so cool).

 Installation